gvanastasov/example-node-manual-tls/README.md

 ## Notes

+Buffers are slightly abused, but again this only for demo purpose, preallocation and resizing might speed things a bit here.
 Protocol extensions which the server can use to take action, or enable new features, are omit.
 Most likely not all error cases are handled, with sending proper alert signal back to client.
 No self recover nor any retry logic in case of failed tls phase, connection is simply terminated.